Chry1911/pokeNext/README.md

 npm run dev
 ```

+## Used Components
+for this project i have used:
+- https://ui.shadcn.com/ for layout components (only buttons and inputs are not shadcn libraries)
+- https://commerce.nearform.com/open-source/victory/docs/victory-chart/ (used to create a chart in pikachu page with the pokemon stats)

 ## Features
 The app use this repository: https://github.com/PokeAPI/pokedex-promise-v2 to interrogate API that use a caching (not working on localhost)
 So i have changed the logic, using axios, and fetching directly to the api provided in the text.